-Can you image playing college football at Colorado University against Oklahoma and getting knocked out on the field?
+📄 Can you image playing college football at Colorado University against Oklahoma and getting knocked out on the field?
 For a short time, you lie there as the trainers and medical people try to revive you.
 But you are deep in thought as God speaks to you and tells you that you are going to be a great businessman one day.
-Finally, you come to and are ushered off the field.
+Finally, you come and are ushered off the field.
 Would God take such a moment to speak to and give you a vision?

 That's just the way it happened to Al Hollingsworth, who had a relationship with the Lord.
-That experience was a turning point in his life and one that he never has forgotten.
+That experience was a turning point in his life and one that he has never forgotten.
 Al's grandfather was a sharecropper in Mississippi, and his parents lived on the rough side of the tracks in Omaha.
 That knockout experience caused him to get serious about academics, and he proudly graduated with a business degree.

 Due to his belief in God's plan for his life, he even turned down an offer to play professional football with the New York Giants in order to pursue business.
-For a good looking young Afro-American in the 60’s, he chose the road that wasn’t considered cool.
+For a good-looking young Afro-American in the 60’s, he chose the road that wasn’t considered cool.
 But, within a few short years, he started his own packaging business.
 He relocated to California and hired a beautiful assistant, Hatti, to whom he later proposed.
 The rapid success of his business drew the attention of the media and other businessmen, as well as the governor's office.
 He was sought after by various business boards, and he spoke often about how to become a successful entrepreneur.

-Though he didn't know it, he was acquiring all the thorns and weeds of notoriety, money, and possessions of the super rich.
+Though he didn't know it, he was acquiring all the thorns and weeds of notoriety, money, and possessions of the super-rich.
 Al lost touch with the Lord because he was too busy chasing the world's model for wealth.
-He could not see it, but his egotism and invincible thinking was producing a real briar patch of thorns and its "knockout hit" called bankruptcy.
+He could not see it, but his egotism and invincible thinking were producing a real briar patch of thorns and its "knockout hit" called bankruptcy.
 Often the biggest problems that successful people have in hearing God is learning to quiet the noise inside their heads--the drive for success, power, and affluence.

 Through the loss of his business, his heart was broken as he spent the next year talking and praying, "Oh, Lord, what have I done?
 Where did I get off the path of your calling?"
 He prayed on mountaintops, in the desert, in his car, and in church.
 He devoured his Bible for answers and direction while asking for forgiveness.